Ruff Haus Miniature Dachshunds

 Put kibble or treats inside a Kong or other toy designed for stuffing, be creative with your stuffing, peanut butter, cheese or a favorite dog biscuit are some good choices.

 Frozen ice cubes made from broth.
-A great treat for any age dog on a hot day.
+A great treat for any age dog on a hot day, mine love it when I freeze a treat inside the ice cube too.

 Tie a clean old kitchen towel in a knot, wet and freeze it.